 3. Build Up Your ‘Sinking’ Funds

 ‘Sinking’ funds refers to a type of savings with the sole purpose of paying off large or annual expenses.
+Sinking funds are for expected expenses, whereas your emergency fund is for unexpected expenses.

 Building up your sinking funds to account for any irregular payments is a great tip when budgeting.